Karen C. Westervelt, M.S., P.T., FAAOMPT, PGDHSc, O.C.S., A.T.C., C.M.P.

 Office: 305B Rowell

 Karen C. Westervelt has been teaching in the UVM Physical Therapy Program since 1996.
-She is a practicing Physical Therapist, a Fellow of the American Academy of Orthopedic Manual Physical Therapy, a Board Certified Orthopedic Clinical Specialist, Certified Athletic Trainer and a Lab Instructor in the entry-level Doctorate of Physical Therapy Program.
-She received advanced training in manual and manipulative therapy from the Auckland University of Technology, New Zealand.
-In 2013, Karen will lead PT 395 International Collaborative in Manual Physical Therapy.
+She is a practicing Physical Therapist, a Fellow of the American Academy of Orthopedic Manual Physical Therapy, a Board Certified Orthopedic Clinical Specialist, and a Certified Athletic Trainer.
+She teaches in the entry-level Doctorate of Physical Therapy program in musculoskeletal curriculum.
+Karen received advanced training in manual and manipulative therapy from the Auckland University of Technology, New Zealand.
+In 2013, Karen established PT 395 International Collaborative in Manual Physical Therapy.
 This is the first PT Faculty Lead Program Abroad to New Zealand and Australia for The University of Vermont.
 This international project is a collaboration with the Physiotherapy schools at Auckland University of Technology, Bond University and UVM.
 Karen also coordinates PT 349 Musculoskeletal Patient Management II and teaches in labs for PT 241 and PT 242, the musculoskeletal track of the curriculum.
 She practices physical therapy in Stowe, VT at Pinnacle Physical Therapy.
 Karen treats patients with a variety of musculoskeletal injuries with a focus on treatment for patients with spinal pain.

 Certified Mulligan Practitioner (CMP), 2011

 National Board Certification as an Orthopedic Clinical Specialist, 2009

 M.S., Movement Science and Rehabilitation, University of Vermont, 2000

 Post Graduate Certification in Health Science specializing in Manipulative Physiotherapy, Auckland University of Technology, New Zealand, 1997